Hypophora – Definition, Examples & Effects

 • Can change be easy?
 Rarely, but it’s always worth the effort.

-The difference between anthypophora and hypophora can be quite confusing as they are both rhetorical devices that focus on the practice of asking a question and then immediately answering it, and are often wrongly used synonymously.
-The term “hypophora” translates directly to “question,” while “anthypophora” signifies “answer.”
-However, with time, the former has become more commonly used to encompass both aspects when describing the literary device.
+The difference between “anthypophora” and “hypophora” can be confusing, as they are both rhetorical devices that focus on the practice of asking a question and then immediately answering it.
+These days, both terms are often used synonymously, but in its origin the term “hypophora” translates directly to “question,” while “anthypophora” signifies “answer.”

-To further your understanding of the difference, you’ll find numerous examples for each devicce below.
+To further your understanding of the difference, you’ll find numerous examples for each device below.

 Examples